- Amalfi Coast – Where To Stay

 Amalfi Coast Weather by Month

-Amalfi Coast Weather in February: February doesn’t bring much change although the average high temperature increases a degree to 13°C as another one of the coldest months of the year.
-Precipitation only decreases slightly, down from 104mm to 99mm.
+- Amalfi Coast Weather in February: February doesn’t bring much change and is another one of the coldest months of the year on the Amalfi Coast, although the average high temperature increases a degree to 13°C. Precipitation only decreases slightly, down from 104mm to 99mm.
 The most notable change is that the days are getting longer, with over 11 hours of daylight by the end of the month.
-Plan to pack as you would for January and remain prepared for road blockages due to mud slides if heavy rains hit.
+Plan to pack as you would for January and remain prepared for road blockages due to mudslides if heavy rains hit.
 (Average Max Temperature: 13°C. Average Precipitation: 99mm.)

-Amalfi Coast Weather in June: With summer officially arriving in June, expect sunshine in abundance along with warm temperatures on a daily basis, just not as hot as the next two months will be.
+- Amalfi Coast Weather in June: With summer officially arriving in June, expect sunshine in abundance along with warm temperatures on a daily basis, just not as hot as the next two months will be.
 With the sea temperature rising to 22°C, this is an ideal month to enjoy swimming off one of the beaches near Sorrento.
-Rain is few and far between with just 33mm of precipitation over 7 days this month, and with the low temperature at 16°C, save room for souvenirs in your suitcase by skipping the coat.
+Rainfall is few and far between; just 33mm of precipitation is expected over 7 days this month.
+And with the low temperature at 16°C, save room for souvenirs in your suitcase by skipping the coat.
 You won’t want to leave your bathing suit at home though, and flip-flops or sandals are likely to come in handy.
-June also brings the longest day of the year, so you’ll have plenty of daylight for enjoying the sights, with the sun rising at 5:31 a.m. and setting at 8:36 p.m. on June 21.
+June also brings the longest day of the year, with the sun rising at 5:31 a.m. and setting at 8:36 p.m. on June 21, so you’ll have plenty of daylight for enjoying the sights.
 (Average Max Temperature: 26°C. Average Precipitation: 33mm.)

-Amalfi Coast Weather in August: Other than an increase of just a few millimeters of precipitation, August is about the same as July, another hot month, but it can feel even hotter when humidity rises.
+- Amalfi Coast Weather in August: Other than an increase of just a few millimeters of precipitation, August is about the same as July, another hot month, but it can feel even hotter when humidity rises.
 Be prepared by booking an air-conditioned room and bringing plenty of warm weather clothing, including a bathing suit.
 You’ll also want to plan your itinerary so that you spend the hottest part of the day indoors – an afternoon siesta is ideal now.
 (Average Max Temperature: 30°C. Average Precipitation: 41mm.)

 Amalfi Coast Events and Festivals